grocid/libPQP/README.md

 [Squaring attacks on McEliece public-key cryptosystems using quasi-cyclic codes of even dimension](http://link.springer.com/article/10.1007/s10623-015-0099-x)

 #Acknowledgements
-Miroslav Kratchovil (creator of [codecrypt](https://github.com/exaexa/codecrypt)) for pointing out a weakness in the protocol.
+Miroslav Kratochvil (creator of [codecrypt](https://github.com/exaexa/codecrypt)) for pointing out a weakness in the protocol.